 We can map the general expectation set out here onto the five regimes identified in Table 1.
-As a regime change undermines the super-majoritarian rules, in cloture and in debate, each change should produce shorter and shorter Senate deliberations.
-And this effect should occur in both Senate stages, reflecting anticipated reactions.
-Hence,
+As a regime change undermines the supermajoritarian rules in cloture and in debate, each change should produce shorter and shorter Senate deliberations.
+This effect should occur in both Senate stages, reflecting anticipated reactions.
+Hence, our first and primary expectation regarding the effect of rule changes on Senate processing times:

 E1.
 A Strong "Nuclear" Effect.
-The length of deliberations in both the floor and then committee stages should shorten during regimes that reduce the votes necessary for cloture or post-cloture debate time.
+The length of deliberations in both the floor and then committee stages should shorten during regimes that reduce the votes necessary for cloture or postcloture debate time.

-While this expectation suggests that deliberations in regime A. would exceed lengths of deliberations in regime B. and so on, we will pay special attention to comparisons between the two changes involving the nuclear option on judicial appointments: between regimes B. and C., on the one hand, and between D. and E., on the other.
-Because Presidents Obama and Trump specifically encouraged their party's majorities to deploy the nuclear option in these two situations, the resulting changes should pose a significant test of this expectation and the logic behind it.
+While this expectation suggests that deliberations in regime A would exceed lengths of deliberations in regime B and so on, we will pay special attention to comparisons between the two changes involving the nuclear option on judicial appointments: between regimes B and C, on the one hand, and between D and E, on the other.
+Because Presidents Barack Obama and Donald Trump specifically encouraged their party's majorities to deploy the nuclear option in these two situations, the resulting changes should pose a significant test of this expectation and the logic behind it.

-The comparison between regime C. and D. provides something of a special test.
-With the arrival of a new Senate majority in the 114th Senate, some of Rule 22's normal standards returned suggesting that deliberations in this period would lengthen by comparison with regime C. Because that regime-change also coincided with a party change in the Senate majority, though, President Obama's nominees faced a new kind of situation, one in which the majority party opposed the administration's nominees.
+The comparison between regimes C and D provides something of a special test.
+With the arrival of a new Senate majority in the 114th Senate, some of Rule 22's normal standards returned, suggesting that deliberations in this period would lengthen by comparison with regime C. Because that regime change also coincided with a party change in the Senate majority, though, President Obama's nominees faced a new kind of situation, one in which the majority party opposed the administration's nominees.
 The effect of the rules regime change, therefore, would also coincide with a stronger, partisan change effect.

-Of course, since all of the rules changes target the floor stage of the appointments process, the nuclear effect could be substantially weaker and affect just this final stage.
-Hence:
+Of course, because all of the rules changes target the floor stage of the appointments process, the nuclear effect could be substantially weaker and affect just this final stage.
+Hence, we have to consider a second possible, alternative effect:

 E2.
 A Weak "Nuclear" Effect.
-The length of deliberations in the floor stage should shorten during regimes that reduce the votes necessary for cloture or the time for post-cloture debate, but committee processing times remain unaffected.
+The length of deliberations in the floor stage should shorten during regimes that reduce the votes necessary for cloture or the time for postcloture debate, but committee processing times remain unaffected.

-Alternatively, rules changes could have the unintended consequence of increasing the determination of Senators inclined to obstruct the president's nominees.
-In this way, rules change simply fuel the fires of partisanship rather than contain them.
-So we must also allow for a third expectation:
+Alternatively, rules changes could have the unintended consequence of increasing the determination of senators inclined to obstruct the president's nominees.
+In this way, a rules change simply fuels the fires of partisanship rather than containing them.
+Therefore, we must also consider a third possible effect:

 E3.
 An Unintended "Nuclear" Effect.
-The length of deliberations in either or both the committee and floor stages lengthen after rule changes as the minority redoubles its efforts at obstruction in reaction to the rule change.
+The length of deliberations in either or both of the committee and floor stages increases after rule changes as the minority redoubles its efforts at obstruction in reaction to the rule changes.